bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Gift wrapping options

-Gift wrapping options that are available for the product are returned.
-A gift wrapping option does not have to be marked as "visible" in the control panel.
+You can query gift wrapping options that are available for a product.
+The example query shows how to query gift wrapping options for the specified product:

 <!--
 type: tab